DenaJGibbon/gibbonNetR/paper/paper.md

 # Acknowledgments

 We would like to thank the Sabah Biodiversity Centre and Danum Valley Conservation Area for granting us permission to conduct research.
-We are incredibly grateful for the detailed comments provided by Steffi LaZerte, which substantially improved the package and documentation.
+We are incredibly grateful for the detailed comments provided by Steffi LaZerte and Camille Desjonquères, which substantially improved the package and documentation.

 # References